Dear Friends and Neighbors,

 ● Develop youth-led solutions to issues that touch young people in our local school systems alongside community and education leaders

 Applications for the 2015-2016 session of the Multnomah Youth Commission are due Monday, April 27.
-Click here to apply.
+Apply to the MYC.

 Board bans e-cigarette sales to minors, vaping indoors